mpigsley/nebraska-mushrooms/src/cms/content/species/lactarius-subplinthogalus-9606.md

 *Lactarius subplinthogalus* is a mycorrhizal mushroom that generally associates with Oaks and can be found in the summer and fall.
 It is widely distributed east of the Rocky Mountains and common in southern states.

+*Lactarius subplinthogalus* exudes a white latex that later turns a salmon-tan color.
 The gills are noticeably distant.
-It exudes a white latex (later becoming pink) when cut.
 The spore print is cream to buff colored.
+It also bruises pink where handled or cut similar to [*L. subvernalis var. cokeri*](/species/lactarius-subvernalis-var-cokeri-1938/), though the latter is stouter with closer gill spacing.

 ![KOH](/img/lactarius-subplinthogalus-9606-6.jpeg)